-This research project will investigate the feasibility of the development and use of humane stunning or stun/killing for wild-capture fish, in order to minise pain or distress in wild-capture commercial fisheries.
+This research project will investigate the feasibility of the development and use of humane stunning in the slaughter of commercially caught wild finfish.

 This project will comprise of 3 major components to investigate the overall feasibility of humane stunning in wild-capture fisheries: